-Neutropenia is an abnormally low number neutrophils in the blood.
-These are a type of white blood cell that helps fight infection.
+Neutropenia is a low level of neutrophils in the blood.
+Neutrophils are a type of white blood cell.
+They help to fight infection.

-- Acquired—Appears after medical care or certain medicines.
+- Acquired—Appears anytime after birth.
 It can happen quickly or grow slowly over time.

 - Congenital—Present at birth.

 |Copyright © Nucleus Medical Media, Inc.|

 The body is always making new neutrophils.
 They replace old or damaged cells.
 Neutropenia happens when this system is not balanced.
 One or more of the following may be present:

 - Higher destruction of white blood cells than normal

 - Body uses up white blood cells to fight an infection